Blog

 The p-Block Elements.
 Account for the following: (i) PCl5 is more covalent than PCl3. (i) Greater the positive oxidation state of the central metal atom, greater is its polarising power and thus more is the covalent character of the bond formed between the central metal atom and other atoms.

-READ ALSO: What is content ROI?
+READ ALSO: What happens when ROCE is less than ROE?

 What happens when PCl3 reacts with water?